Dongsoon-Shin/EdgeHub_fuzzer/README.md

     source .venv/bin/activate

 Now, we activated the virtualenv.
 If you succeed to activate the virtualenv, you can see the below shell shape.
-IIf you fail to activate the virtualenv, you cannot see the (.venv).
+If you fail to activate the virtualenv, you cannot see the (.venv).

     (.venv)$